 USB 3.0 cables can be compatible with both Micro-A and Micro-B USB ports.

-The cable connector size of USB 3.0 is a bit bigger than USB 1.0 and USB 2.0 standards and suitable for handling the high transfer speed of USB 3.0.
+The cable connector size of USB 3.0 is a bit bigger than USB 1.0 and USB 2.0 standards and is suitable for handling the high transfer speed of USB 3.0.

 Remember that Micro-A and Micro-B don’t use the same connection standards.